 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 30,601, 13,467 total housing units (homes and apartments), and a median house value of $102,271, house prices in Parkersburg are solidly below the national average.
+With 29,675 people, 13,152 houses or apartments, and a median cost of homes of $93,462, house prices in Parkersburg are solidly below the national average.